bitbytebitco/FloatingPoint/README.md

 + All synthesis was done using Vivado v2023.1
 + All implementation was tested using the Vivado Internal Logic Analyzer (ILA) and Virtual Input/Output (VIO) IP core on a Basys 3 board
 + All floating-point functions set to use their default parameters
+    + All operations were done using float32 numbers (single-precision)